mattbriggs/pdf-link-checker/README.md

 # PDF Link Check (Python script)

-`pdf_link_check.py` checks the hyperlinks in an Portable Document Format (PDF) file.
+`pdf_link_check.py` checks the hyperlinks in a Portable Document Format (PDF) file.
 The script is a command line app.

 Release: V1.1.1 2020.1.23